 Learn From the Best

 The Glaucoma Fellowship offers a unique opportunity to work with a large faculty who have extensive clinical experience and academic expertise.
 The Glaucoma Service, led by David S. Friedman, MD, MPH, PhD, includes some of the most well-known glaucoma specialists in the world.
-Our faculty have trained at premier institutions, including Mass.
-Eye and Ear, Bascom Palmer Eye Institute, Duke Eye Center, Wills Eye Hospital, and Wilmer Eye Institute, to name a few.
-Lucy Shen, MD, leads the fellowship and is committed to ensuring that fellows have the best training experience available to become future leaders in the field.
+Our faculty have trained at premier institutions, including Mass Eye and Ear, Bascom Palmer Eye Institute, Duke Eye Center, Wills Eye Hospital, and Wilmer Eye Institute, to name a few.
+Lucy Shen, MD, (Director of the Fellowship) and Daniel Vu, MD, (Associate Director of the Fellowship) lead the fellowship and are committed to ensuring that fellows have the best training experience available to become future leaders in the field.

 Unparalleled Clinical Training